Theses are due on Reading Day, May 10

 This page details many different aspects and policies related to theses.
 Focus on the information in this box and continue down if you have further questions.
 Please don't hesitate to get in touch via chat or email.
 Please follow these steps for submitting your thesis.
-We will be doing everything virtually to avoid close contact in the library.
-Recording of thesis workshop explaining process.

 3. Once you have received approval, you will get the link to submit a pdf/a version through the digital submission form.
-If you are on a Mac, submit a PDF and we will convert it.
 If you are writing in Overleaf, contact Amy Blau (email@example.com) for information on saving it as a PDF/A.

 The Library acquires copies of honors theses and reports on honors research projects to serve the needs of students and faculty at Whitman College, to provide access to Whitman College student scholarship outside the Whitman community, and to ensure that these original works are available to researchers for consultation in the future.
 The guidelines are to be followed by the students in the preparation of their honors theses.

 You are only required to submit a digital copy of the thesis and once that is accepted, you will be emailed a link to electronically sign the Non-Exclusive Distribution License and your advisor will sign the certificate of approval page extracted from your submitted PDF/A. The distribution license requires you to pick which level of access you are providing to your work:

 If the thesis is co-authored, it is the responsibility of the primary author to notify all other authors, even those not earning honors designation.
 It is strongly encouraged that additional authors and/or thesis advisors sign the non-exclusive distribution license.
 If applicable, all thesis co-authors and thesis advisor(s) should sign the same license.
 The non-exclusive distribution license must be submitted with signatures to the Library by May 10th.